Table of Contents

 table and one server performed a REPAIR

-or CHECK TABLE
+TABLE or CHECK TABLE on the

 table while it was in use by another server.
 In this

-setup, it is safe to use CHECK TABLE
+setup, it is safe to use CHECK TABLE,

 although you might get the warning from other servers.

-However, REPAIR TABLE
+However, REPAIR TABLE should be avoided

 because when one server replaces the data file with a new